Adentro/Afuera III

 Elena Feduchi

-We are pleased to open the third edition of “Adentro/Afuera”, the exhibition of graduate students from the Faculty of Fine Arts of the Universidad Complutense of Madrid.
-“Adentro/Afuera” is a bilateral exchange; on one hand, we understand this exhibition as an exercise in which graduates will be able to experience what it means to face an exhibition in a space within the contemporary art circuit and on the other, for el Chico it means creating a link not only with what happens in the invited faculties, but with what emerging artists are thinking and wanting to develop.
+We inaugurate the third edition of Adentro/Afuera, the exhibition of graduate students from the Faculty of Fine Arts at the Complutense University of Madrid.
+Adentro/Afuera represents a bilateral exchange: on the one hand, we understand this exhibition as an exercise in which recent graduates can experience what it means to face an exhibition within one of the contemporary art circuits; on the other, for Chico it signifies establishing a connection not only with what is happening in the invited faculties, but also with what emerging artists are thinking and seeking to carry out.

-In this sense, this third edition has a common thread: the memory, understood from different angles.
-The memory of the human being confronted to the highly technological machine, also as the knowledge that helps us review the past to improve the present and lastly as a membrane that permeates and connects us.
+In this sense, this third edition has a guiding thread: memory.
+This is understood from different angles—the memory of the human being in relation to highly technological machines, but also as a well from which we revisit the past to improve the present, and even as a membrane that permeates and connects us.

-She is in her fourth-year studies of Fine Arts.
-As a second generation of migrants, Adriana tells us about the belonging uncertainty from two cultures.
-Her work focuses on issues such as cultural identity, racism, the feeling of non-belonging and memory.
-Through maps, photos and objects from her family, Adriana reconstructs her family history, connecting with her past and present.
+Adriana Moore Torres (Madrid, 2000) is a fourth-year student in the Fine Arts degree.
+As a second-generation migrant, Adriana reflects on her uncertainty stemming from a sense of not fully belonging to the cultures she is part of.
+Her work focuses on themes such as cultural identity, racism, the feeling of not belonging, and memory.
+Through maps, photographs, and objects belonging to her family, Adriana reconstructs her family history, connecting her past and present.

-He is a graduate from the Universidad Complutense of Madrid with a degree in Fine Arts.
-José Javier plays and experiments with the idea of laziness and rest as essential triggers for a radical change in the ways to comprehend the world.
-He uses new technologies as an artistic expression to bring visibility, to the crises that the world faces throughout of time.
+Jose Javier Hernández (Madrid, 2000) is a graduate of the Complutense University with a degree in Fine Arts.
+José Javier plays with and experiments on the idea of laziness and rest as essential triggers for a radical shift in the way we make and understand the world.
+He uses new technologies as artistic expression to make visible the crises the world faces over time.

-She has a degree in Fine Arts from the Universidad Complutense of Madrid and the Höchschule fur Bildende Künste Hamburg in Germany.
-She is currently studying a Masters in Contemporary Sculpture-Universidad Complutense de Madrid.
-Recognising the privilege of being able to stop and pay attention to what surrounds her, she is interested in how knowledge is generated and especially in the collective character it contains and its influence on the formation of individual and common identity.
+Regina Sánchez Belinchón (Madrid, 1998) holds a degree in Fine Arts from the Complutense University of Madrid and the Höchschule für Bildende Künste Hamburg in Germany.
+She is currently pursuing a Master’s in Contemporary Sculpture at the Complutense University of Madrid.
+Acknowledging the privilege of being able to pause and pay attention to her surroundings, she is interested in how knowledge is generated, particularly in its collective dimension and its influence on the formation of both individual and shared identity.

-He is a student of the Masters in Research in Art and Creation.
-He holds a degree in Basic General Pedagogy from the Universidad Autónoma de Chile and a degree in Visual Arts, granted by the University of Chile along with the title of Painter at the same institution.
-Apart from his work as a painter, René is co-author of the book “Ojo al charqui, escritos de pintores contemporáneos chilenos”.
-He seeks, through the painting, to make ambiguous scenes, inhabited by characters who interact by performing actions that seem to have a symbolic meaning, in spaces charged with a dense atmosphere.
+René Gaete (Chile, 1987) is a student in the Master’s in Research in Art and Creation.
+He holds a degree in Primary Education from the Universidad Autónoma de Chile and a degree in Visual Arts from the Universidad de Chile, where he also obtained the title of Painter.
+In addition to his work as a painter, René will publish as co-author the book “Ojo al charqui, escritos de pintores contemporáneos chilenos.”
+Through painting, he seeks to bring forth scenes of an ambiguous nature, inhabited by characters who interact through actions that seem to carry symbolic meaning, within spaces charged with a dense atmosphere.

-She is currently in the fourth year of the degree in Fine Arts.
-Her practice relates to the folklore she discovered when she moved to Madrid.
-Uxue finds an affective-emotional relationship, a dependence on objects that she finds in her day to day, finding value in the precariousness of the mundane.
-In the same way, she realises that a new folklore is being created, permeated by mass culture that implies values that have prevailed over time such as admiration and devotion to iconic admiration figures and dedication to belonging to a group.
+Uxue Lotero Torres (Pamplona, 2001) is currently in her fourth year of the Fine Arts degree.
+Her practice relates to the folklore she encounters after moving to Madrid.
+Uxue develops an affective and emotional relationship—a dependency—with the objects she comes across in her daily life, finding value in the precariousness of the mundane.
+At the same time, she observes the emergence of a new folklore shaped by mass culture, involving values that have endured over time, such as admiration for figures of reference, devotion to iconic figures, and commitment as a means of belonging to a group.